BUILD SHEETS NOW AVAILABLE FOR CHECKERS

 The Checker Car Club Of America, Inc.

-The Checker Car Club of America was organized in April of 1982 for the preservation, enjoyment and information on Checker automobiles manufactured from 1922-1982 (year production ceased).
+The Checker Car Club of America was organized in April of 1982 for the preservation and sharing of photos, documents, stories and other artifacts related to Checker taxis and automobiles manufactured from 1922-1982 (year production ceased).
 In 2000 the club was incorporated under the name Checker Car Club of America, Inc. as a 501(c)(7) Not For Profit and is recognized as such by the State of Indiana and the IRS.

 Ownership is not a prerequisite for membership and all are welcome.

 If you wish to join, dues are only $25 per year (North America) and $30 (Foreign) in US funds.
 We accept check, money order, BillPay®, and PayPal®.
 If you wish to pay via PayPal® the fee is increased by $3 to defray the cost of their transaction fee - Don't forget to include your address the first time.
 Membership includes a subscription to the quarterly newsletter (mailed in January, April, July and October).
 Plus access to restricted areas and information on our website.
 Membership runs from February through January of the following year.
 If you join in the middle of a year, back issues for that year will be mailed to you.